<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 the microsampling blog

-Expert Q&A: Harpera used for skin microsampling in leishmaniasis study
+expert Q&A: Harpera used for skin microsampling in leishmaniasis study

 The lab, which was founded nearly 30 years ago by Professor Petr Volf, combines laboratory and field research on leishmaniasis and its research team has also worked in endemic countries like Ethiopia and Algeria.
 We spoke with Jovana Sádlová, PhD, Department of Parasitology, Faculty of Science at Charles University, who discussed their current project with us.Dr.
 Jovana Sadlova with study participants in Ethiopia-1Dr.
 Jovana Sádlová in Ethiopia, where she conducted field work as part of a study on leishmaniasis disease.